DevelDoe/devel-react/readme.md

 # DevelStrap ReactJS

-This repository is a starting point for your React web app development.
-It quickly straps all the basic needs for a complete React solution.
+This Branch adds a firebase backend and is a starting point for your React web app development.
+It also adds a CRUD for basic posts states.

-* 0.1 React skelleton
-  * This minor update adds the basic skeleton for a react application.

-* 0.2 Test Suit
-  * This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.

-* 0.3 Redux
-  * This minor update adds Redux to the project for eazy handling of application wide data.

-* 0.4 React Router
-  * This minor update adds React Router for navigation.

-* 1.0 Release
-  * Major Release 1.0.
-The project is now a basic react app that you can build upon and use to quickly deploy professional React web applications.

-* 1.1 DevelStrap - Added Firebase CRUD
-  * This minor update adds Firebase as a backend CRUD solution.

 ## ES6, Webpack & Babel